 The State conceded that recordings made between June 25, 2019 and August 8, 2019, the period when Ms. Doe was out of contact with Agent McCabe and Cpl.
 Sears, were inadmissible because she was not acting under the supervision of law enforcement.
 The only recordings the State sought to rely upon at trial were the August 25, 2019 and August 30, 2019 recordings.
-The State emphasized Agent McCabe's daily contact with
+The State emphasized Agent McCabe's near daily contact with Ms. Doe during the relevant period and the specific instructions she received on how to operate the recording device.
+It maintained that closer supervision was impossible here because of the risk to Ms. Doe if Mr. Ingersoll, who lived with her, was to discover that she was working with the police.

-&lt;sup>10 To protect Ms. Doe's safety, Agent McCabe and Cpl.
+10 To protect Ms. Doe's safety, Agent McCabe and Cpl.
 Sears used surreptitious means to deliver new recorders to her.